ATahhan/cs193p-gothrough/README.md

 I liked how the `Grid` is designed, keeps preferred aspect ratio with the ability to have a row with less than max count.
 Another way to do grids can be found [here](https://www.hackingwithswift.com/quick-start/swiftui/how-to-position-views-in-a-grid).
 #### Assignment 2
 Ok this one was fun, you can find the solution [here](https://github.com/ATahhan/CardShuffle/tree/assignment-2).
 Something worth mentioning is that I don't think this is the best solution, there might be better ways to achieve the goal or I might be even totally wrong.
 Please take it for just what it is and nothing more.

+## Lecture 5

+Following on the same project: [CardShuffle](https://github.com/ATahhan/CardShuffle), in this lecture we had a chance to refactor some of the old code, and learn more about and apply @ViewBuilder wrapper, as well as the ViewModifier protocol.
+Check [lecture-5](https://github.com/ATahhan/CardShuffle/tree/lecture-5) branch.